mytory/non-latin-attachment/readme.txt

 WordPress cannot attach files with non-latin file name (e.g., Korean).
 This is the one major drawback to popularization of WordPress among non-english users.

 This plugin will rename the file (if file has non-latin name) to numbers, stores the original file name as a title of media post, and upload the file to the server.
 When a user attempts to download the file, the file will be returned with corresponding media post's title.
-But image files will not be processed as such:** image files will be returned with numbered name.
+But image files will not be processed as such.
+Image files will be returned with numbered name.
 Because, src value of shoud be real filename on server.

 This plugin supports GD bbPress Attachments of bbPress.